srinivasulu05/srinivasulu05/README.md

 ## 👨‍💻 About Me

 I'm a passionate **DevOps Engineer** with hands-on experience in building CI/CD pipelines, cloud automation, and containerized deployments.
-I love working on **AWS, Docker, Kubernetes, Jenkins, GitHub Actions, and Terraform** and I'm currently learning **MLOps & GenAI** to move into high-impact engineering roles.
+I love working on **AWS, Docker, Kubernetes, Jenkins, GitHub Actions, and Terraform** and I'm looking to learn **MLOps & GenAI** to move into high-impact engineering roles.

 ---